 Mangiamo!
 October 17 is National Pasta Day.
 Pasta comes in hundreds of different shapes and can be cooked in so many different ways, that it is difficult to find someone who doesn't love this Italian delicacy.
 A great source of delicious carbohydrates and nutrients, pasta is one of the world's favorite comfort foods.
-So whether you are a fan of fettuccine Alfredo, prefer the meaty spaghetti bolognese, can't say no to a lasagna, or are more of filled tortellini, this is the perfect day to indulge in your favorite pasta dish!
+So whether you are a fan of fettuccine Alfredo, prefer the meaty spaghetti bolognese, can't say no to lasagna or are more excited by filled tortellini, this is the perfect day to indulge in your favorite pasta dish!

 Pasta is so popular in fact, that the whole month of October is unofficially known as Pasta Month!
 And while October 17 is National Pasta Day, on October 25 we celebrate World Pasta Day.